MeRichard123/pokemon-app/README.md

 If you would like to have a peek around to see how this whole project works, just clone the repo into your directory.
 Run `npm i` to download the dependencies and `npm start` to start the server.

+If you would like a shortcut run `npm i && npm start`